Zen-CODE/zenplayer/zenstream/README.md

 ## Introduction

 ZenStream is a browser-based file explorer, viewer, analyzer, visualizer and extractor.
-Think of it as a live dashboard over your file system.
+Think of it as a live, code-able dashboard over your file system.

 ## Features